glhez/project-settings/README.md

 They can be edited like any classical Eclipse file: the [eclipse-settings-maven-plugin][1] is taking care of copying the relevant file into the target project.

 [1]: https://github.com/BSI-Business-Systems-Integration-AG/eclipse-settings-maven-plugin

+## Generating a new version

+Version are named after the day they are published.
+A number is added in case of problems.